Aryabhatta Knowledge University

-Aryabhatta Knowledge University (AKU Patna) is a collegiate public state university located in Mithapur, Patna, Bihar, India.
-It was named after the Indian astronomer Aryabhatta.
+Aryabhatta Knowledge University (AKU), Patna is a collegiate public state university located in Mithapur, Patna, Bihar, India.
+It is named after the Father of Indian Mathematics and astronomer Aryabhatta.

-Apart from a few notable exceptions, It is recognised and approved by AICTE.
-It is a statutory requirement for colleges offering any program in professional courses in the state to be affiliated with the university.
+As per 2022-23, it is a statutory requirement for colleges offering any professional programs except medical sciences and engineering in the state to be affiliated with the university.
 It also has four schools: